 1. The Lake of Preveli

 Beach, Lagoon or Lake, whatever name you want to give to this place brings no difference to the bewildering beauty of it.
 This lake is not really a true lake but a part of a rivers bay which is sandy and that’s what makes it a lake.
-The Theophrastus Palm Forest is also located on the shores of the Preveli Lake and something about this forest makes you want to visit Preveli even more is that the forest was burnt majorly years back but since nature plays its role, the forest is back with its beauty.
+The Theophrastus Palm Forest is also located on the shores of the Preveli Beach and something about this forest makes you want to visit Preveli even more is that the forest was burnt majorly years back but since nature plays its role, the forest is back with its beauty.

 2. Dikteon Cave